 The Historic Baobabs in Botswana

 Baines Baobabs overlook Kaudia Camp Pan on the South side of the Nxai Pan South camp.
-There are three allocated camping areas with very basic toilet and shower facilities requiring visitors to bring their own water.
+Three allocated camping areas with basic toilet and shower facilities require visitors to bring their own water.